The Clear Edge

 Weeks 8-11: Consistent Application

-Use frameworks for every decision.
-Track time savings and accuracy.
+Use frameworks for every decision in those five types and track both time saved and decision accuracy.

 Validation: You’re Level 2 when you’ve built 5 frameworks, reduced decision time 60%+, and maintain 80%+ accuracy.

-Level 3: Framework Refinement and Teaching (Weeks 12+)
+Level 3: Refining and Teaching Decision Frameworks to Your Team (Weeks 12+)

 Goal: Refine frameworks based on outcomes, teach protocols to the team, and build frameworks for new decision types.